-The purpose of this condition is to ensure that the contents of tanks 241-C-103 and 241-C-109 are compatible with the contents of the receiving DST, tank 241-AN-106, and the supernate from this DST used for retrieval.
-This condition is consistent with Sections 3.1.1 and 3.2 of the C-103/C-109 TWRWP.
-As documented in References 3 and 4 and Section 3.1.1. of the C-103/C-109 TWRWP, Energy has completed preliminary waste compatibility assessments - this condition is intended to provide a more definitive evaluation of waste compatibility reflecting tank conditions just prior to the start of retrieval activities.
+The purpose of this condition is to ensure that the contents of the C-102 Series tanks are compatible with the contents of the respective receiving DSTs, and the supernate from the respective DSTs used for retrieval.
+This condition is consistent with Sections 3.1.1 and 3.2 of the C-102 Series TWRWP.

 Conditions imposed by Ecology's approval of the tank 241-S-102 Functions and Requirements document (References 20 and 26 for the tank 241-S-102 Phase II RBDA approval) and the tank 241-S-102 Phase II approval condition 3 require submission of the waste compatibility assessment report to Ecology and EPA, respectively, prior to the start of retrieval using DST supernate.
-In contrast, the approved C-103/C-109 TWRWP does not contain this requirement.
-To maintain consistency between EPA and Ecology approvals for tanks 241-C-103 and 241-C-109, EPA is only requiring notification that the report is available.
-Condition 3 of the C-103/C-109 approval does allow EPA to request this report, however.
-If EPA finds that the report provides a basis for modification of this approval, it may do so according to Phase I approval Condition 5.
+In contrast, the approved C-102 Series TWRWP does not contain this requirement, nor has any preliminary compatibility assessment been completed.
+It is EPA's informal understanding that there are no plans to complete a preliminary waste compatibility assessment prior to a final assessment.
+Consistent with previous Phase II approvals, EPA is requiring written documentation of information supporting the basis of its approval decisions.
+Given the absence of at least a preliminary waste compatibility assessment, EPA is requiring physical submission of the assessment for the C-102 Series tanks, not just the notification of availability agreed to in the C-103/C-109 Phase II RBDA approval.
+EPA is requiring submission 30 days prior to the start of retrieval to ensure adequate time for EPA to review the findings of the assessment, and if warranted, issue any modifications to the Phase II RBDA approval.
 In addition, Energy has an affirmative obligation under Phase I approval Condition 4 to report within specified timeframes data (such as might appear in the waste compatibility report) that may provide a basis for a finding that retrieval activities pose an unreasonable risk of injury to health or the environment, and to cease retrieval activities that may pose such an unreasonable risk.